Girlosophy: Girlosophy: Real Girls Eat

 Published in November 2005 by Allen and Unwin.
 Girlosophy: Real Girls Eat is an inspirational cookbook.
-The book makes it a point to stress that it is not a traditional diet book because it does not focus on eating to lose weight.
-Instead it focuses on eating healthy.
+The book makes stresses that it is not a traditional diet book because it does not focus on eating to lose weight.
+Instead it focuses on eating healthily.
 The book is separated into three parts.
 The first part is an informational section providing facts and guidance on how to choose foods that are not only good for the body but also the environment.
 The next two sections provide the recipe cookbook.
-The first section of recipes are contributions from real young women from various areas of the globe.
+The first section of recipes is contributions from real young women from various areas of the globe.
 The second recipe section and third and final part of the book is a compilation of recipes provided by Paul's sister, Kate Paul, a professional celebrity chef.